kuroneko52/AsciiCodeGenerator/README.md

 1.Input char or string and Return

-2.When you want to this program, input exit; and Return
+2.When you want to exit this program, input exit; and Return

 Example: